KayinCheung/KayinCheung.github.io/README.md

 Buyers can still create new transaction with unregistered sellers and escrows, but please double check with the seller or escrow agent, in case they provided the wrong address.

-## Further questions
-Feel free to post your questions on our subreddit forum, send a pm on reddit or raise an issue on github.

 ## How the smart contract works

 When buyers initiate a transaction, 0.25% is taken as dev fee and moved under contract creator's ownership.
 The remainder 99.75% of funds is locked in the smart contract.
 If a transaction proceeds smoothly, the buyer can call "buyerFundRelease" with the transaction ID to move ownership of the locked funds (minus escrow fee) to seller.
 At the same time, escrow fee is moved to escrow's ownership.